Top 7 Movies Set In London

 Aside from using London as a backdrop, the film also showcased every Londoner’s struggle.
-Like, did you see how much of a struggle hailing a ride was?!!
+Did you see how much of a struggle hailing a ride was?!!

 The Harry Potter Franchise

-Although most of the series is set in the Wizarding World, and more specifically, Hogwarts, the first and last two films of the franchise have our heroes spending a fair amount of time in good old London.
+Although most of the series is set in the Wizarding World, specifically Hogwarts, the first and last two instalments of the Harry Potter movies have our heroes spending a fair amount of time in good old London.

 Named after the iconic London train station, this 2014 film tells the story of a talking bear who comes to live with a family in London.
-In the film and its sequel, Paddington the bear can be seen exploring some of London’s most famous landmarks and neighbourhoods.
+In the film and its sequel (which unsurprisingly stars, you guessed it, Hugh Grant), Paddington the bear can be seen exploring some of London’s most famous landmarks and neighbourhoods.